menu

 1. Dovin's Veto

 Dovin's Veto is a recently printed card that was included in a Challenger Deck, made its rounds as an FNM promo, and enjoyed a reprint in Timespiral Remastered (as a Timeshifted card).
 Despite all that, it still commands around $3.50.
 The reason is simple: an uncounterable Counterspell is extremely powerful when aggressively costed.
 For a bit more color restriction, it is a massive upgrade to Negate, and the fact that many control builds are already UWx helps with the double-colored mana requirement.
-Being pitchable to City of Solitude is also a nice perk.
+Being pitchable to Solitude is also a nice perk.

 2. Life // Death